 Tibet – Xizang Autonomous Region

 - Tibet is a contentious international issue.
 It lost its short-lived independence as a theocratic Buddhist state in 1950 when China re-invaded the land.
 China's central government has systematically sought to destroy the culture, religions and ethnic identity of the Tibetan people.
 Resistance to the occupiers has resulted in frequent revolts and unrest.
 Over 6,000 monasteries have been destroyed, over one million people may have lost their lives and a further 100,000 may have been forced into exile, including the spiritual and political leader of Tibetans, the Dalai Lama.
 His spiritual influence is global and extends far beyond Tibetan Buddhism.
-But he is now in his 70s; his advocacy for Tibetan freedom cannot last forever.
+But he is now advanced in years; his advocacy for Tibetan freedom cannot last forever.
 Once he is gone, many reckon Tibet's cause will suffer a fatal blow.
 Pray for a just and peaceful settlement for all concerned.

 - Tibetan Buddhism permeates society and has a powerful hold on the people.
 It incorporates many elements of the pre-Buddhist Bon religion, which still exists in its own right as well.
 Bon has powerful demonic and occult influences and spirit appeasement.
 The high places of the Tibetan plateau are known to be a spiritual stronghold highly resistant to the gospel.
 In TAR, there are still 1,789 monasteries and 46,000 Buddhist monks.
 Pray that present sufferings may be God's means for bringing spiritual freedom to Tibetans.